Unicef Rights Respecting Schools Award (RRSA)

 The Award recognises a school’s achievement in putting the United Nations Convention on the Rights of the Child into practice within the school and beyond.
 Source: Unicef website 2018

-In March 2018 we were awarded the Bronze RRSA award showing that we are committed to embedding the articles and the rights in daily life at Webster.
-We are now working towards the silver award.
+- In March 2018 we were awarded the Bronze RRSA award showing that we are committed to embedding the articles and the rights in daily life at Webster.

 The document below shows the articles in child friendly language: